Primespark24/MicroProcessorLanguageDesign/README.md

 ## Section 3: Assembler for your Processor
 Create an assembler for your processor.
 Push the assembler code to witgit as a sub-folder of this group project repository.

+- Read line by line
+- Have special characters: $ in front of every register
+- Dictionary of hex codes for each instruction
+- Additional dictionary for the registers that is used to translate the registers into hex
+- Have different types for different instructions (R-type, I-type, J-type)

 ### Keep It Simple
 You may write this in any language you wish.
 I highly recommend python.